-Cost The cost of \$1 mechanical increase in HER spending is equal to the \$1 plus the fiscal externalities induced by the response to the subsidies.
+Cost The net government cost of a \$1 mechanical increase in HER spending is equal to the \$1 plus the fiscal externalities induced by the response to the subsidies.
 These include changes in profits tax collected and the climate fiscal externality from changes in $CO_2$ emissions.
 We discuss each in turn.